blockprotocol/blockprotocol/.changeset/add-hook-error-code.md

 "@blockprotocol/hook": patch
 ---

-add new error code 'INVALID_INPUT' to hook message
+add new error code 'NOT_FOUND', 'INVALID_INPUT' to hook message